JimM58/ciq-ble.pi/README.md

 1) A Garmin Connect IQ App (CIQpi.zip)
 2) A Compressed tar file with the assocaited code for the Raspberry Pi (ciq-ble.tar.xz)
-3) The full documentaion on how to use the ave (ciq-ble.pi.pdf
+3) The full documentaion on how to use the app/server (ciq-ble.pi.pdf)

 Note - The Connect IQ app requires the 3.1.0 SDK or greater.